William Drenttel: AIGA

 Drenttel was president emeritus of AIGA, the largest design organization in the U.S. He led the organization as president from 1994 to 1996, through a period of significant change, including the opening of a new national headquarters in New York City, the appointment of a new executive director, new financial controls, the launch of the organization's first capital campaign, and program coordination with 52 regional chapters.
 He also co-edited the Looking Closer anthologies, books of essays on design published by AIGA.
 As president emeritus, Drenttel provided ongoing strategic and longterm planning consultation.
 In 2005, Drenttel assumed the role of national task force director for disaster relief for designers after the destruction of the Gulf States by hurricanes.
 In 2011, he supported the launch of the AIGA social change initiative, Design For Good.
 Drenttel also served as board member for the New York Chapter of AIGA from 1990 to 1992, and as a national board member from 1993 to 1996.

 Teach for All

 During 2008–2012 Drenttel was vice president of communications and design of Teach For All, an international organization supporting educational social enterprises.
-Teach For All acts as a global network of independent social enterprises that are working to expand educational opportunity in their nations by enlisting their most promising future leaders in the effort.
+Teach For All acts as a global network for independent social enterprises that are working to expand their nation’s educational opportunities.